Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

         ssh username@server_ip_address

-***Note*** : While trying to ssh into the server VM, I got an error saying permission denied, I refered this  [documentation](https://www.digitalocean.com/community/questions/ssh-permission-denied-please-try-again) and did the necessary changes which are:
+***Note*** : While trying to ssh into the server VM, I got an error saying permission denied, I referred to this  [documentation](https://www.digitalocean.com/community/questions/ssh-permission-denied-please-try-again) and did the necessary changes which are:

     sudo nano /etc/ssh/sshd_config